mitodl/ocw-studio/videos/README.md

 Videos are uploaded to YouTube via the [`resumable_upload` function](/videos/youtube.py).
 The [YouTube upload success notification](/videos/templates/mail/youtube_upload_success/body.html) is sent by email when the [`update_youtube_statuses`](/videos/tasks.py) task is complete; exceptions in this task trigger the [YouTube upload failure notification](/videos/templates/mail/youtube_upload_failure/body.html).
 When the course is published to draft/staging, the video is set to `unlisted`.
 However, when it is published to live/production, the video is made public on YouTube, via the [`update_youtube_metadata` function](/videos/youtube.py).
 When a video is made public on YouTube, all YouTube subscribers will be notified.
 There are nearly 5 million subscribers to the OCW YouTube channel, so be careful with this setting.
 Subsequently republishing the course to draft/staging will not change the visibility of the YouTube video.
 However, if the video resource is set to "Draft" and the course is republished, the video will again be set to `unlisted`.

-## Disabling YouTube Metadata Updates
+## Enabling YouTube Metadata Updates

-The PostHog feature flag `FEATURE_FLAG_DISABLE_YOUTUBE_UPDATE` (defined in [`main/feature_flags.py`](/main/feature_flags.py)) can be enabled to prevent automatic YouTube metadata updates during publish.
-This is useful for:
+The PostHog feature flag `FEATURE_FLAG_ENABLE_YOUTUBE_UPDATE` (defined in [`main/feature_flags.py`](/main/feature_flags.py)) controls whether automatic YouTube metadata updates occur during publish. **By default, YouTube updates are disabled** unless this flag is enabled.

-- Preventing unwanted notifications to YouTube subscribers during bulk publishing or testing
+**Default Behavior (Flag Not Set or False):**

-- Temporarily disabling YouTube updates while troubleshooting issues
+- YouTube metadata updates are **disabled**
+- Videos are uploaded but metadata (title, description, visibility) is **not** updated
-- Running mass publish operations without triggering subscriber notifications
+- No YouTube subscriber notifications are triggered

-When this flag is enabled, the [`update_youtube_metadata` function](/videos/youtube.py) will skip updating YouTube video metadata, titles, descriptions, and visibility settings.
-The feature flag is checked at the beginning of the function and returns early if enabled.
+**When Flag is Enabled (Set to True in PostHog):**

+- YouTube metadata updates proceed normally
+- Video visibility, titles, and descriptions are updated
+- YouTube subscribers may receive notifications when videos are made public

-To enable this flag in PostHog, set `OCW_STUDIO_DISABLE_YOUTUBE_UPDATE` to `true` for the desired user group or rollout percentage.
+To enable YouTube updates in PostHog, set `OCW_STUDIO_ENABLE_YOUTUBE_UPDATE` to `true` for the desired user group or rollout percentage.

 ## Testing YouTube Updates on RC/Staging